lorrli274/next/courses/community/Google-s Python Class/lessons/Introduction/03-Python Source Code.md

-Python source files use the ".py" extension and are called "modules."
-With a Python module `hello.py`, the easiest way to run it is with the shell command "python hello.py Alice" which calls the Python interpreter to execute the code in `hello.py`, passing it the command line argument "Alice".
-See the [official docs page](http://docs.python.org/using/cmdline) on all the different options you have when running Python from the command-line.
+Python source files use the _.py_ extension and are called **modules**.
+With a Python module `hello.py`, the easiest way to run it is with the shell command _python hello.py Alice_.
+This calls the Python interpreter to execute the code in `hello.py`, passing the command line argument `Alice`.

+info> Incase you're curious, checkout the [official Python docs page](http://docs.python.org/using/cmdline) to see all the different options you have when running Python from the command-line.

-Here's a very simple `hello.py` program (notice that blocks of code are delimited strictly using indentation rather than curly braces — more on this later!):
+Here's a very simple `hello.py` program:

 ```python
 #!/usr/bin/env python